Mariano Jaimez Tarifa

-Scene Flow: Scene flow is defined as the dense or semi-dense motion field of a scene observed at different instants of time with respect to a static or moving camera.
+Scene flow is defined as the dense or semi-dense motion field of a scene between different instants of time with respect to a static or moving camera.
 The potential applications of scene flow in the field of robotics are numerous: autonomous navigation and manipulation in dynamic environments, pose estimation or SLAM refinement, human-robot interaction or segmentation from motion are a few examples.
 Moreover, its usefulness goes beyond robotics and it can even be applied for human motion analysis and motion capture, virtual and augmented reality or driving assistance.

 PD-Flow: In this work, me and my coauthors present the first dense real-time scene flow algorithm for RGB-D cameras.
 It imposes brightness constancy and geometric consistency of the solution, and is implemented on a GPU to achieve a high temporal performance.

 MC-Flow: Here we address the problem of joint segmentation and motion estimation.
 We propose smooth piecewise segmentation that provides more realistic results than traditional sharp segmentations.

 Code: PD-Flow (GitHub)

 Code: MC-Flow not available

-For range cameras: It runs in real-time (30 Hz - 60 Hz) on a single CPU core.
+For depth cameras: It runs in real-time (30 Hz - 60 Hz) on a single CPU core.

-For 2D laser scanners: It needs less than 1 millisecond to be computed on a single CPU core.
+For 2D laser scanners: It needs about 1 millisecond to be computed on a single CPU core.